“26. Temple Recommends,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The bishop asks members to notify him as soon as possible if their recommend is lost or stolen.
 He or an assigned counselor or clerk uses LCR to cancel the recommend as soon as possible.
 If this system is not available, the bishop contacts the temple office to have the recommend canceled.

-Authorized priesthood leaders conduct worthiness interviews before a member can receive a temple recommend.
-Instructions are in the temple recommend book.
+Authorized priesthood leaders conduct interviews before a member can receive a temple recommend.
+Instructions are in LCR.
 Priesthood leaders should issue a recommend only if the member answers the temple recommend questions appropriately.

 In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in LCR after it is issued.
 In districts, a member of the mission presidency or a mission clerk activates the recommend.
-Limited-use recommends for baptisms and confirmations for the dead are activated when they are printed by a member of the bishopric or by the branch president.
+Recommends for proxy baptisms and confirmations are activated when they are printed by a member of the bishopric or by the branch president.
 He uses LCR to print the recommends.

 In a ward, the bishop or an assigned counselor conducts temple recommend interviews and issues recommends to those who are worthy.
 In a branch, only the branch president conducts temple recommend interviews and issues recommends.

 In a ward, the bishop personally interviews members who:

 In urgent cases when the bishop is unavailable, he may authorize one of his counselors to conduct these interviews.

 In large young single adult wards, bishops may authorize experienced counselors to conduct these interviews.

 Before issuing a recommend in the situations listed above, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
 For members receiving their own endowment or being sealed to a spouse, he also ensures that:

 The person’s baptism and confirmation are recorded on the membership record.